Steps to Earning Substance Abuse Counselor Certification in Minnesota

 If you pursue a bachelor’s degree in substance use disorder counseling or a similar field, a practicum, internship, or fieldwork experience will more than likely be included with your studies.
 These hands-on experiences count towards the supervised work experience requirement.
 Your school can help you find a work experience site and a supervisor.

-But just like with the education requirement, the work experience requirement doesn’t have to be completed through a college or university.
-It can just as well come from employment in the field.
 It’s common to secure a position as a trainee with state and private organizations that hire full-time independent LADCs.
 In these arrangements, they will bring you in and facilitate your on-the-job learning through a combination of job shadowing and closely supervised contact hours with actual patients.
-In the end, you’ll have a full-time position waiting for you when you learn your LADC license and the employer will have an experienced employee familiar with the culture of the clinic and the types of clients it serves.
+In the end, you’ll have a full-time position waiting for you when you earn your LADC license, and the employer will have an experienced employee familiar with the culture of the clinic and the types of clients it serves.

 If you have a lead on an organization you’d like to work for and know a counselor there who meets the BBHT’s requirements, you may be able to work with them after getting approval from the BBHT.